Amy Namowitz Worthen

 Amy Namowitz Worthen (née Amy Louise Namowitz; born 1946) is an American printmaker, engraver, curator, art historian of prints and author.
-She is the Emerita Curator of Prints at the Des Moines Art Center.
+She is the Curator of Prints and Drawings, Emerita at the Des Moines Art Center.

 Biography

 She was born Amy Louise Namowitz on August 13, 1946, in New York City.
 Worthen studied at the High School of Music and Art (which is now part of the Fiorello H. LaGuardia High School).
 Worthen attended Smith College and received a B.A. degree in 1967, studying under Leonard Baskin.
 She earned an M.A. degree in 1968 at the University of Iowa, studying under Mauricio Lasansky.
 Additionally she studied lettering-engraving for silversmiths at Sir John Cass College (now London Guildhall University), from 1986 to 1987.